Tree your community

 • Commit to watering and caring for the trees after planting

 We consider many factors when selecting CommunityWoods applicants.
-If your application is approved, TreesCharlotte will help you create an amazing day with our CommunityWoods Toolkit
+If your application is approved, TreesCharlotte will help you create an amazing day with our CommunityWoods Toolkit!

-We are accepting applications for the Fall 2023/Spring 2024 planting season!
-This application closes MAY 1, 2023
+We are currently accepting applications on a rolling basis for the Fall 2023/Spring 2024 planting season!

 Please read all information below.